open-rmf/rmf_gym/rmf_gym_worlds/README.md

 ```

 ## Modify Building File
 Now we can modify the building file.
-We will delete a graph, then add a new robot `corridorRobot1` to the fleet `corridotRobot`.
+We will delete a graph, then add a new robot `corridorRobot1` to the fleet `corridotRobot`, and add a door

 Open the traffic editor:
 ```